-If you find an interesting publication in VBN which does not have an article attached, feel free to contact the VBN editors who will assist you in acquiring the article.
+If you find an interesting publication in VBN which does not have an article attached, feel free to contact the VBN Team who will assist you in acquiring the article.

 WHAT IS OPEN ACCESS?